HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 Secure communication between HCL DX and the HCL License Server (cloud or local) involves signed content using a public/private keypair.
 HCL DX will sign licensing requests with the private key and the License Server will verify signatures with the corresponding public key.

 !!! note
-     The License Manager expect the public key to be uploaded to Flexnet beforehand and the private key to be passed as a secret in the Helm values.
+     The License Manager expect the public key to be uploaded to the License Server beforehand and the private key to be passed as a secret in the Helm values.
 However, in case the private key is not provided the default key will be used and uploaded automatically.

 ### Generate Public/Private Keypair